Kelvin MacKenzie: Hillsborough disaster coverage

-Murdoch for his part ordered MacKenzie to appear on BBC Radio 4's The World This Weekend in the aftermath of the controversy to apologise.
+For his part, Murdoch ordered MacKenzie to appear on BBC Radio 4's The World This Weekend in the aftermath of the controversy to apologise.
 MacKenzie said on the programme: "It was my decision and my decision alone to do that front page in that way and I made a rather serious error".

-MacKenzie maintained for years that his "only mistake was to believe a Tory MP".
+For years, MacKenzie maintained that his "only mistake was to believe a Tory MP".
 In 1993, he told a House of Commons committee, "I regret Hillsborough.
 It was a fundamental mistake.
-The mistake was I believed what an MP said", but privately said at a 2006 dinner that he had only apologised under the instruction of Rupert Murdoch, believing: "all I did wrong was tell the truth ...
-I was not sorry then and I'm not sorry now".
-On Question Time the next year, MacKenzie publicly repeated the claims he said at the dinner; he said that he believed some of the material they published in The Sun but was not sure about all of it.
-He said in 2012, "Twenty-three years ago I was handed a piece of copy from a reputable news agency in Sheffield in which a senior police officer and a senior local MP were making serious allegations against fans in the stadium ... these allegations were wholly untrue and were part of a concerted plot by police officers to discredit the supporters ...
+The mistake was I believed what an MP said".
+Next year, on Question Time, MacKenzie said that he believed some of the material he published in The Sun but was not sure about all of it.
+In 2012, he said: "Twenty-three years ago I was handed a piece of copy from a reputable news agency in Sheffield in which a senior police officer and a senior local MP were making serious allegations against fans in the stadium ... these allegations were wholly untrue and were part of a concerted plot by police officers to discredit the supporters ...
 I published in good faith and I am sorry that it was so wrong".
 A member of the Hillsborough Families Support Group responded "too little, too late".

-Widespread boycotts of the newspaper throughout Merseyside followed immediately and continue to this day.
-Boycotts include both customers refusing to purchase it, and retailers refusing to stock it.
-The Financial Times reported in 2019 that Merseyside sales were estimated to drop from 55,000 per day to 12,000 per day, an 80% decrease.
-Chris Horrie estimated in 2014 that the tabloid's owners had lost £15 million per month since the disaster, in 1989 prices.
+A widespread boycott of The Sun throughout Merseyside followed immediately and continues to this day.
+The boycott involves customers refusing to purchase the paper, and retailers refusing to stock it.
+In 2019, the Financial Times reported that Merseyside sales were estimated to have dropped from 55,000 per day to 12,000 per day, an 80% decrease.
+In 2014, Chris Horrie estimated that, in 1989 prices, the tabloid's owner had lost £15 million per month since the disaster.

 The Press Council described the allegations unequivocally as "lies".
-The official government enquiry into the disaster dismissed the allegation that drunken Liverpool fans had been responsible for the disaster and concluded that inadequate crowd control and errors by the police had been the primary cause of the tragedy.
+The official government enquiry into the disaster dismissed the allegation that drunken Liverpool fans had been responsible for the disaster, and concluded that inadequate crowd control and errors by the police had been the primary cause of the tragedy.

+In 2024, it was reported that the Hillsborough coverage by The Sun would be used to train MPs to recognise false news stories.